cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

 ------

-Easier to handle with inactive vendors
+Easier to Handle with Inactive Vendors
 ++++++++++++++++++++++++++++++++++++++

 .. list-table::